 There are a couple of interpretations for what the French naturalist Jacques-Julien Houtou de Labillardière (1755–1834) intended when he named this genus in 1792 - one idea is that the name comes from the Greek word 'choros' meaning a "dance" and 'zema' meaning a "drinking vessel" with the idea that the plant was discovered near a waterhole by a thirsty expedition party.
 Another more likely interpretation is that Labillardiere constructed the name from the Greek words 'chorizo' meaning "separate" and 'nema' meaning a "thread" in reference to the free filaments of the flower.

-The information about Chorizema 'Bush Flame' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+The information about Chorizema 'Bush Flame' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.